CVE-2025-9145 CVE-2025-9145

 </svg>

-Save the payload as: xss.svg
+» Save the payload as: xss.svg;

-Go to views.shtm
+» Go to views.shtm;

-Click “Escolher arquivo” (Choose File) and select xss.svg.
-Then, click “Upload image”
+» Click on: “Escolher arquivo” (Choose File) and select xss.svg;

-After the file uploads, click “Save”.
+» After the file uploads, click on: “Save”;

-Navigate to the uploaded file path /uploads/[ID].svg
+» Navigate to the uploaded file path: /uploads/[ID].svg, the script will execute immediately:

-You can access the full report and see the complete step-by-step here:
+You can access the full technical report with all step-by-step evidence here:

 CVE-2025-9145 Report